-Is almond ok for my dog?
+Is Almond Milk ok for my Dog?

 You love to drink almond milk and think your pup would love it too—but can dogs have almond milk?
 Is almond milk safe for dogs?
 The short answer is yes, in moderation as an occasional treat and not in large quantities However, there are a few things you should keep in mind before adding almond milk to your dog's diet.

 Almond milk is a good source of vitamins A and E, which are important for maintaining your dog's coat and skin health offering other nutritional benefits.
 Additionally, almond milk is low in calories and fat, which makes it a good choice for dogs who are overweight or suffering from obesity.
 However, almond milk does not contain any calcium.